 In 2016, Rosie participated in a clinical trial funded by California’s stem cell institute.
 She received an injection of retinal progenitor stem cells (the cells that give rise to the nerve cells in the eye).
-Seventeen months after the treatment, Rosie was able to see her twin daughters, read her own handwriting, and look into her own mother’s eyes.
+Seventeen months after the treatment, Rosie was able to see her twin daughters, make out her own handwriting, and look into her own mother’s eyes.

 “People say hindsight is 20/20.
 But now when I think about it, I think, oh no, my future is 20/20,” said Rosie.